 I’ve loved real food long before the term “foodie” even existed, and recently decided to make healthful living and eating a primary focus in my life.
 In early 2009 I had my “ah-ha!” moment, and started eating better and exercising regularly.
 It immediately started changing my life for the better, and I wouldn’t shut up about it.

-Following my passion, I left a career in lighting design and started Eating Rules in 2010 to help others find the same joy in healthful food.
+Following my passion, I left a career in lighting design and then started Eating Rules in 2010 to help others find the same joy in healthful food.
 A few months after starting the blog, I issued the October Unprocessed challenge, in which I try to get as many people as possible to eat no processed foods for the entire month.
-(In 2013, more than 15,000 people took part!)
-I now earning a living as an internet consultant, and am the founder of Healthy Ads, an online advertising network that connects truly healthful companies with health-focused bloggers and their audiences.
+(It’s been growing every year: In 2014, more than 22,000 people took part!)
+I now earn a living as an internet consultant, and am the founder of Healthy Ads, an online advertising network that connects truly healthful companies with health-focused bloggers and their audiences, and I still work in the theater every so often.

 The Long Version

-When I was fifteen years old, I decided to become a vegetarian, for pretty much all the reasons someone would: animal rights, environment, and health (in that order).
+When I was fifteen years old, I decided to become a vegetarian, for pretty much all the reasons someone would: Animal rights, environment, and health.
 It was a clear-cut, absolute decision.
 I would not waver or need willpower; this was simply the way it was.
 A line had been drawn, and I never crossed it.

 Then, sometime around 2005, I found I had a harder time focusing, my short-term memory wasn’t great, and I felt a bit spacey or “out-of-it.”
 I also continued to battle acne.
 After reading The Acne Prescription, a book that presents theories on how diet causes acne, I decided to try following his dietary advice.
 I was skeptical, considering that this dermatologist also has his own line of supplements that he’s selling, but I figured I had nothing to lose.
 (Traditional treatments, such as antibiotics and Retinoid Creams, had helped, but certainly not been a cure.)

 What followed was an important chain of events.
 Although my mental acuity came back (though some friends might argue that point), the acne continued to be a problem.
 I slowly, and without realizing it, gained about 20 pounds.
-Then, at the end of the summer of 2008, I was out of my long-term relationship.
+Then, at the end of the summer of 2008, I found myself suddenly out of a long-term relationship.

 Next came my discovery of The Abs Diet — a great book with a lousy name.
 It’s really an eating plan, not a weight loss gimmick (though it does help you lose weight!).
 It involves eating from twelve different food groups (nuts! low-fat dairy! low-fat protein! berries!) which are all delicious… and then there’s the wonderful thing called the cheat meal.

 Not surprisingly, those twenty extra pounds came off pretty quickly.
 I kept doing yoga, and I started running.
 Within another couple of months, I was — after all these years — getting a runner’s high!
 I loved it!
-And, my acne even got better!**
+And, my acne even improved!**

 Recently, a good friend of mine told me, “You found fitness Jesus!”
 Indeed, I did.
 Healthy eating and exercise became a huge topic of conversation for me.
 I have several friends who are also interested in the subject, so we would spend hours and hours chatting about it and cooking meals together.